6 Mesmerizing London Chocolatiers Every Sweet-Toothed Visitor Should Add to Their Itinerary

 (Image credit: Courtesy of Birley Chocolate)

 When it comes to chocolate, I can't get enough of it, no matter the format.
-Truffles, barks, pralines, ice cream, even a good old Toblerone — I can't get enough of it and have never understood how someone wouldn't like it.
-Luckily, even just the sheer number of London chocolatiers proves that I am on the right side of things, so with my sweet tooth and sense of style I'm on a mission to introduce you to the very best chocolate shops in the city.
+Truffles, barks, pralines, ice cream, even a good old Toblerone — I have never understood how someone wouldn't like it.
+Fortunately for me, even just the sheer number of London chocolatiers proves that I am on the right side of things, so with my sweet tooth and sense of style, I'm on a mission to introduce you to the very best chocolate shops in the city.

 To do so, I followed the same criteria that guided me in the selection of the best London hotels: staying true to Livingetc's appetite for design-forward destinations, I went on a hunt for London chocolatiers whose mesmerizingly crafted delicacies and equally impressive locations could satisfy our readers' longing for sweetness and aesthetics.
 Here's what I found.